Updated: · Originally published:

 Instructions

-In a small bowl, whisk soy sauce, mirin, sake, sugar, and sesame oil to make the soboro sauce. 🍶
+In a small bowl, whisk together soy sauce, mirin, sake (if using), and sugar until the sugar dissolves.
+Set aside. -

 Nutrition Facts